roman-milk/roman-milk.github.io/rob-and-cheri.md

  "You did it for me?"

  "Yes Rob, I did it for you.
 You always got so turned on watching me flirt with and lead other men on that you wouldn't leave me alone for days.
 The sex was overwhelming and I thought that if pretend did that to you something real would really set you off."
-Report_Story #3